jaschwanda/wordpress-solutions/README.md

 Go to the /extractions/tinymce_5.7.1/tinymce/js/tinymce folder and copy everything to the tinyMCE folder.

 ## Debugging ##
-Some notes to help debugging some WordPress issues.
+Notes to help debug some WordPress issues.

 ### Admin menu gap when debug mode is enabled issue
-Sometimes when debug mode is enabled, there is a 2em gap between WordPress admin menu and the bar.
+Sometimes when debug mode is enabled there is a 2em gap between WordPress admin menu and the bar.
-That CSS gap will show when there is a "Hidden" error if the following conditions are true:
+This CSS gap will show when there is a "Hidden" error if the following conditions are true:
 ```
 if ($error && WP_DEBUG && WP_DEBUG_DISPLAY && ini_get('display_errors'))
 ```